DivijeshVarma/website.github.io/docs/linux/vi.en.md

 1. To save the changes made to the text, type  :w FILENAME
 2. Now remove the file by typing (Windows) ==:!del TEST==	or (Unix):	:!rm TEST

+### Selecting Text to Write

+1. To save part of the file, type  v  motion  :w FILENAME
+2. Press  v  and move the cursor to the fifth item below.
+Notice that the text is highlighted.
+3. Press the  :  character.
+At the bottom of the screen  :'<,'> will appear.
+4. Type  w TEST  , where TEST is a filename that does not exist yet.
+Verify that you see  :'<,'>w TEST  before you press ++enter++

+### Retrieving and Merging Files

+1. To insert the contents of a file, type  :r FILENAME
+2. You can also read the output of an external command.
+For example, :r !ls  reads the output of the ls command and puts it below the cursor.
+3. :r FILENAME  retrieves disk file FILENAME and puts it below the cursor position.
+4. :r !dir  reads the output of the dir command and puts it below the cursor position.

+### Open Command

+1. Type  o  to open a line below the cursor and place you in Insert mode.
+2. To open up a line ABOVE the cursor, simply type a capital	O

+### Append Command

+1. Type  a  to insert text AFTER the cursor.
+2. Use  e  to move to the next incomplete word.
+3. a, i and A all go to the same Insert mode, the only difference is where the characters are inserted.

+### Copy and Paste

+1. Use the  y  operator to copy text and  p  to paste it.
+2. You can also use  y  as an operator:  yw  yanks one word, yy  yanks the whole line, then  p  puts that line.

+### Set Option

+1. Set an option so a search or substitute ignores case.
+2. Typing ":set xxx" sets the option "xxx".
+Some options are:
+3. 'ic' 'ignorecase'	ignore upper/lower case when searching
+4. 'is' 'incsearch'	show partial matches for a search phrase
+5. 'hls' 'hlsearch'	highlight all matching phrases, You can either use the long or the short option name.
+6. Prepend "no" to switch an option off.   ==:set noic==

+### Getting Help

+1. :help w
+2. :help c_CTRL-D
+3. :help insert-index
+4. :help user-manual
+5. Type  CTRL-W CTRL-W   to jump from one window to another.
+6. Type    :q ++enter++    to close the help window.

+### Completion

+1. Command line completion with CTRL-D and ++tab++
+2. Type the start of a command  :e
+3. CTRL-D  and Vim will show a list of commands that start with "e".

+### Notes

+* :e! -- Discard unsavedchanges in file.
+* :sh -- Switch to shell temporary, copy something. ==ctrl+d==  return to vi file.
+* X -- Remove left side chars.
+* D -- Remove everything from cursor right side.
+* dG -- Remove everything below
+* d1G -- Remove everything above
+* :set nu -- Set numbers
+* :set nonu  -- Remove numbers
+* :11,15d -- Remove everything between 11 to 15
+* G -- last line
+* 1G -- first line
+* 60G -- to go to line
+* L -- last line of display
+* H -- top line of display
+* M -- middle line
+* cc -- Remove line and insert
+* C -- Remove everything from cursor right side and insert.
+* J -- Join 2 lines
+* :1,5 co 9 -- after 9 th line 1 to 5 lines copied
+* :4 m 2 -- after 2nd line 4 line will be moved.